rkocman/JSDOMBox/README.md

 4. Clone and build [jStyleParser](https://github.com/radkovo/jStyleParser)
 5. Clone and build [CSSBox](https://github.com/radkovo/CSSBox)
 6. Clone and build JSDOMBox
-7. ???
-8. PROFIT

 ### Demos
 This package contains two GUI applications:
-- `org.fit.vutbr.jsdombox.demo.SimpleExample` - An example of using JSDOMBox for the HTML page rendering and display
+- `org.fit.vutbr.jsdombox.demo.SimpleExample` - Basic usage example
 - `test.JSDOMBoxTestSuite` - Test suite application for the JSDOMBox (Use arrow keys for easier navigation)

+## License
+All the source code of the JSDOMBox itself is licensed under the GNU Lesser General Public License (LGPL), version 3.
+A copy of the LGPL can be found in the LICENSE file.